loonathedorm/Twitter-Tracery-Bot/README.md

 * ### A Python bot that automatically tweets quotes/lyrics at regular intervals using the Twitter API.
 * ### Can be deployed for free on [Replit](https://replit.com) or on your local machine or server.
 * ### This is an alternative for those previously using CheapBotsDoneQuick to run their bot.
-* ### This is a super simple version that is meant only for pure text tweets such as *posting quotes/lyrics hourly*.
-There is no support for *images/videos*.
-If you do need support for Images/Videos, please check out the repo mentioned in the *Credits* section down below.
 * ### Recently added Tracery support now allows you to run bots that use a more complex .json file.
+* ### Now also works with Images/Video bots that directly include the media url in their tracery code.

 ## See it in action:
 - ### Check out [@FFiftyLyricsBot](https://twitter.com/FFiftylyricsbot) on Twitter